myclau/3ccbdshqcz-shortmyurl/README.md

 # Optimal design
 ![Test Image 1](https://raw.githubusercontent.com/myclau/3ccbdshqcz-shortmyurl/master/shortmyurl_api_design.png)

+1. should have a gateway which include WAF as basic security
-1. should have a loadbalancer in front of the apis
+2. should have a loadbalancer in front of the apis to do loadbalancing
+3. use  k8s or something like aws autoscaling group or ecs to hosting the api
-2. the api can be replicate as many as need (can use k8s or something like aws autoscaling group)
+3. the api can be replicate as many as need , basic on the use (set up autoscaling with threshold)
-3. set one of the mongo db is enough for this api as the information is quite narrow to only its function, but need to consider the resilient
+4. set one of the mongo db is enough for this api as the information is quite narrow to only its function, but need to consider the resilient , like active standby instance (standby instance can be the read replica) and data backup
-4. if avaliable For GET  request use read replica , For POST request use read-write replica
+5. if avaliable For GET  request use read replica , For POST request use read-write replica
+6. setup api health check and send alert if health check fail